-In a primary tooth, if a cavity is too large to restore with a filling, a crown may be recommend or the tooth may need to come out.
+In a primary tooth, if a cavity is too large to restore with a filling, our pediatric dentist may recommend a crown, or the tooth may need to come out.
 If the cavity is too large and has involved the nerve of the tooth, then the nerve will be removed (pulpotomy) along with the cavity, and a crown will be placed.
 A crown can either be tooth colored or stainless steel.
 For front teeth, white crowns are routinely used for esthetics.
 For back teeth, stainless steel crowns are used for their durability and longevity.
 The purpose of the crown is to help provide structure for the tooth, to help maintain space for permanent teeth to erupt properly, and to help protect the remaining tooth.

 Small procedures in cooperative children can often be done under local anesthesia with or without nitrous oxide.
 The most common form of sedation we routinely use in our office is nitrous oxide (laughing gas).
 This is given through a small breathing mask which is placed over the child's nose.
 The AAPD recognizes this technique as a very safe, effective technique to help relax your child during treatment.

 Slightly more involved procedures in certain children will require the use of an oral medication along with nitrous oxide to help relax your child and facilitate cooperation with the procedure.
-These procedures are scheduled carefully, we require your child to be fasting the morning of the procedure, and also be free of any respiratory symptoms in the two weeks preceeding the procedure.
-Often we ask that two adults be present so that one is able to sit in the back seat with your child on the drive home.
+These procedures are scheduled carefully.
+We require your child to be fasting the morning of the procedure, and also be free of any respiratory symptoms in the two weeks preceding the procedure.
+Often, our pediatric dentist will ask that two adults be present so that one is able to sit in the back seat with your child on the drive home.